 contributed by John FX Flynn

-Have a great rowing hack to suggest for future inclusion here?
-Send it to us!
+This hack was reader-submitted--so if you have a great rowing hack for future inclusion, send it to us!